 3. Open Cubase, go to FILE and start a new default project.
 Now let's set the inputs of the tracks in Cubase so we can record from the four different inputs of the Omega, each onto its own separate track.
-Click on track 1, labeled AUDIO 01.
-Click on the IN: box and select IN 1 as the track input source.
+Click the Devices menu and select VST Connections.
+The VST Connections dialog appears.
+Click the Add Bus button, then click OK.
+Close the VST Connections dialog.
+To add an audio track, right click in the dark gray column and select Add Audio Track.
+In the Add Audio Track dialog, set the configuration to Mono and click OK.
+Click on the LEFT - STEREO IN box and select STEREO IN > LEFT as the track input source.
 Next, click the RECORD ENABLE button so that it is red.
-Click on the INPUT MONITORING of button so that it is not lit.
+Click on the INPUT MONITORING button so that it is not lit.
 This track will record microphone 1.
-Click on track 2 which is labeled AUDIO 02.
-Click on the IN: box and select IN 2 as the track input source.
+Add a second track (right click in the gray area, select Add Audio Track).
+Click this track's LEFT - STEREO IN box and select STEREO IN > RIGHT as the track input source.
 Next, click on the RECORD ENABLE • button so that it is red.
-Click on the INPUT MONITORING | button so that it is not lit.
+Click on the INPUT MONITORING button so that it is not lit.
 This track will record microphone 2.
-Click on track 3 which is labeled AUDIO 03.
-Click on the IN: box and select IN 3 as the track input source.
-Next, click on the RECORD ENABLE • button so that it is red.
-Click on the INPUT MONITORING od button so that it is not lit.
+Add a third track.
+Click this track's LEFT - STEREO IN box and select STEREO IN 2 > LEFT as the track input source.
+Next, click on the RECORD ENABLE button so that it is red.
+Click on the INPUT MONITORING of button so that it is not lit.
 This track will now record the guitar.
-Click on track 4 which is labeled AUDIO 04.
-Click on the IN: box and select IN 4 as the track input source.
+Add a fourth track and click its LEFT - STEREO IN box and select STEREO IN 2 > RIGHT as the track input source.
 Next, click on the RECORD ENABLE button so that it is red.
 Click on the INPUT MONITORING button so that it is not lit.
 This track will now record Line 4 (keyboard).

 4. On the front of the Omega make sure the METER ASSIGN button is in the 1-2 position (button is out).
 Now speak into the microphone while gradually turning up the Mic 1 gain until you are seeing the peak light come on occasionally.
 Now check the meter on the front of the Omega to make sure you are not clipping.
-Repeat this procedure for microphone 2 using the Mic 2 gain knob.
-Now let's set the level of the keyboard and the first of the control of the service of t the guitar.
+Repeat this procedure for microphone 2 using the Mic

+2 gain knob.
+Now let's set the level of the keyboard and the guitar.
 On the front of the Omega make sure the METER ASSIGN button is in the 3-4 position (Button is in).
 Now play some loud notes on the keyboard and bring the level up on line 4 until you are near clipping.
 Strum some chords of the guitar and bring up the line 3 gain until you are just below clipping.

-5. Turn Omega's Monitor Mix control all the way to Direct, since you're not overdubbing.
+- 5. Turn Omega's Monitor Mix control all the way to Direct, since you're not overdubbing.
 Adjust headphone level with the Output Level control.
 Mic 1 and the guitar will be in the left headphone, and Mic 2 and the keyboard will be in the right.
 If you would rather hear everything in the center, press the Monitor switches (beneath the USB Assign switches) in to the Mono position.
-But resist the temptation to turn down levels on the front of the Omega to get a headphone mix - Levels have been properly adjusted for the best signal-to-noise ratio on the tracks.

-6. Now let's start recording.
-Click on the RECORD BUTTON ○ on Cubase's Transport Control.
+But resist the temptation to turn down levels on the front of the Omega to get a headphone mix Levels have been properly adjusted for the best signal-to-noise ratio on the tracks. - 6.
+Now let's start recording.
+Click on the RECORD BUTTON on Cubase's Transport Control.
 Speak or play an instrument into the microphone.
-When you are finished recording press the STOP BUTTON □ .
+When you are finished recording press the STOP BUTTON .